MALLER-LAGOON/Freshplayer-installer/README.md

 it no needs ROOT privileges, and it installs the freshplayerplugin to the current user that do the calls.

+>$ freshplayer uninstall

+obviously uninstalls the freshplayer on the current user.

 ###INSTALLING FRESHPLAYER-INSTALLER:

 To the Rookies, the folder Deb-packages have the .deb packages to install the software directly with Gdebi or dpkg according your preference.